jadia/scripts/vault/README.md

 `https://example.com:8200`

 P.S. :- https is must.
+Default database password : `goodwork`

-## Install via Docker
+## 2. Install via Docker

 MySQL service needs to start before vault start.
 In newer docker-compose api versions `conditions` under `depends_on` has been removed, so temporarily we have to depend on below command.